NHL on Sportsnet: 1998–2002 contract and other previous contracts

 Rogers Media's Sportsnet networks have historically been a prominent broadcaster of the National Hockey League in Canada.
-By the time the regional sports network first launched on October 9, 1998, as CTV Sportsnet, the network had already wrestled the national cable rights to the NHL from long-time holder TSN.
+Initially launching as CTV Sportsnet in October 1998, the fledgling network had wrestled the national cable rights package away from the incumbent rights holder, TSN, in November 1997 for a figure reported as $36 million USD over four years, believed to be double what TSN had paid four years earlier.
 From 1998–99 until 2001–02, Sportsnet aired Labatt Blue Tuesday Night Hockey weekly during the regular season, and covered first-round playoff series that did not feature Canadian teams.
 The network's first live event was an opening night match between the Philadelphia Flyers and New York Rangers.
 Jim Hughson and Craig Simpson served as the lead broadcast team while Kevin Quinn and Ryan Walter served as the secondary team.
 Darren Dreger as the studio host and was joined by other personalities such as Greg Millen (1998–1999), Nick Kypreos (1998–2002), and Mike Keenan (1999–2000).

 As reflected by its influence, Fox Sports Net (Fox also held a minority stake in the channel upon its launch), Sportsnet and its four regional feeds also picked up regional broadcast rights to other Canadian NHL teams.
 As of the 2013–14 NHL season, Sportsnet held regional rights to five of the seven Canadian franchises, including the Ottawa Senators, Toronto Maple Leafs (which are jointly owned by Rogers and Bell Canada through a majority stake in MLSE), Edmonton Oilers, Calgary Flames, and Vancouver Canucks.
 Rights to the remaining two, the Montreal Canadiens and Winnipeg Jets, and national cable rights to the league as a whole, were held by the competing network TSN.
 National broadcast television rights were held by CBC Television, who used its rights to broadcast the long-running Hockey Night in Canada on Saturday nights, and share coverage of the post-season with TSN (including exclusive rights to the Stanley Cup Finals).